'Cobra Kai' Season 3: Does 'Karate Kid' Character Ali Mills Return?

 Shue made her appearance on Cobra Kai and realized that she still had great chemistry with both Zabka and Macchio despite the amount of time between the film and the series.
 She compared their time together filming the two-episode arc to a high school reunion and said that they spent all of their time between takes reminiscing about moments from The Karate Kid.0comments

-Of course, Shue's character plays a major role in Season 3 despite only appearing for two episodes.
+Of course, Shue's character plays a major role in Season 3 despite only appearing for two episodes, "Feel the Night" and "December 19."
 She is the person that disrupts a decades-old rivalry and helps these middle-aged men move forward with their lives.
 Shue told EW that the writing team made it possible for her to play such a meaningful role.

 "Well, I give all the credit to Jon, Josh, and Hayden for coming up with a way of bringing her back into the world in an impactful way, which meant a lot," she explained. "[Johnny and Daniel’s] wonderful, juvenile relationship that we as viewers love so much, I was at the center of that rivalry, and they were able to keep that going for two seasons, which is just incredible.
 The joy in coming back was because it was impactful, and they did still care so much for her.
 I'm so glad that that role was left for her to play.
 But that was really [the writers'] doing."